-Exercise and anxiety: how to treat anxiety with physical activity
+Exercise and anxiety: Treating anxiety with exercise

 Exercise can help you to overcome anxiety, especially intense exercise